Trump administration says China's chip policies are unfair but will delay tariffs to 2027

 Trump administration trade officials said China should be punished for employing unfair tactics to dominate the semiconductor industry, but will wait 18 months to impose tariffs.

-The current tariff level of zero will be increased "in 18 months on June 23, 2027 to a rate to be announced not fewer than 30 days prior to that date," USTR said.
+It said the current tariff level of zero will be increased in 18 months, on June 23, 2027, "to a rate to be announced not fewer than 30 days prior to that date."

 The public notice comes after a year-long investigation into China's approach to the chip industry, undertaken through Section 301 of the Trade Act of 1974.
 Under that law, the U.S. president may impose country-based tariffs at a rate of his choosing if the U.S. Trade Representative finds that another country is engaging in unfair foreign trade practices.